sebastianczech/iac-tld-devops/NOTES.md

 * green - make the test pass
 * blue - refactor

 There are many approaches how and when to do it.
-One of them is TDD, which is used in software development for longer time.
-TDD is built from 3 phases - red, green and blue.
+One of them is TDD, which is built from 3 phases - red, green and blue.
+We are starting from preparing test, which fails.
+Then we implement required feature in code to make tests passing.
+At the end we are refactoring code.
 When we finish 1 cycle, then the next one starts.

 ## Test-Later Development (TLD)